rakib38324/Employee-Management-Frontend/README.md

-# 🌐 Task Management System – Frontend
+# 🌐 Employee Management System – Frontend

 This is the **frontend application** for the **Task Management System**.
 It is built with **Next.js**, **TypeScript**, and **TailwindCSS**.